Bert-Proesmans/Mikrotik-Scripts/README.md

 ## Requirements

-These scripts assume the default configuration has been preinstalled.
+These scripts _do not_ assume the default configuration is preinstalled.

-NOTE; There are two versions of default configuration;
- * The bare configuration; installed after erasing the configuration memory (hold down reset for ~20 secs)
- * The default configuration (defconf); installed after resetting the configuration through the UI.

 ## Usage